What are the links between diet and the menstrual cycle?

 The menstrual cycle has an impact on many aspects of our lives.
 Diet is one of them.
 Eating well helps you have a regular cycle, and a regular cycle helps you eat well.
 It's a virtuous circle.
 But what does "eating well" mean?
 What foods help us to cope better with our menstrual cycle?
 We tell you all about it, in this article!

-First tip: to respect your vulva, especially if you suffer from endometriosis, we recommend wearing our menstrual briefs made from organic cotton.
+First tip: to respect your vulva, especially if you suffer from endometriosis, we advise you to wear our menstrual briefs made from organic cotton.

-Jeremy (aka Menthe Banane) is a dietician and psycho-nutritionist.
+Jeremy (aka Menthe Banane) is a psycho-nutritionist dietician.
 He specializes in eating disorders, and shares advice on how to achieve a balance between physical and mental health, and what to eat when suffering from endometriosis, excessive PMS or PCOS.

-Diet during the menstrual cycle: which diet to adopt?
+Nutrition during the menstrual cycle: what diet should you adopt?

-Jeremy explains that, throughout the cycle, you need to adapt your diet to make the most of your cycle, especially in the event of PMS or pain.
+Jeremy explains that diet must be adapted throughout the cycle to help you cope better with your cycle, particularly in the event of PMS or pain.

 As you probably know, the menstrual cycle is made up of four phases: menstruation, the follicular or pre-ovulatory phase, the ovulatory period and finally the luteal or post-ovulatory phase.

-During these periods, hormones vary and fluctuate, which has an impact on our mood, desires and cravings.
+During these periods, hormones vary and fluctuate, impacting on our mood, desires and desires.

-Jeremy explains that diet is central.
+Jeremy explains that diet is a key factor.
 Cravings, for example, are the result of a serotonin deficiency (most of the time).
-Serotonin is the "feel-good" hormone that helps you return to a calm state.
+Serotonin is the hormone of well-being, of returning to a calm state.
 During the luteal phase, when PMS occurs in particular, there is a drop in estrogen, which is responsible for serotonin synthesis.
 This explains the drop in serotonin and, consequently, the drop in mood.

 To remedy this lack of serotonin, we can take action by providing tryptophan: the protein precursor of serotonin.
 For this, we recommend proteins and fats such as eggs or hummus for breakfast.

-For the end of the day: fruit, chocolate and oilseeds.
-Ideally, this should be taken around 4 p.m., before the cravings that set in at the end of the day.
+At the end of the day: fruit, chocolate and oilseeds.
+Ideally, this should be taken around 4 p.m., before the cravings that occur at the end of the day.

 During this period, you need to keep your meals fresh and listen to yourself.
 Be careful not to confuse weight change with weight gain.
 During the luteal phase, progesterone levels fall, but progesterone allows water to be released.
 So, with the drop in progesterone, it's normal to experience water retention, which can be confused with slight weight gain: nothing abnormal, it'll pass in the end.

-On the same subject : Why do I have digestive problems during my periods ?
+On the same subject: Why do I have digestive problems during my period?

-How to manage chronic inflammation inendometriosis ?
-Does diet have a role to play?
+How to manage chronic inflammation in the context ofendometriosis ?
+Does diet play a role?

-There is currently no cure for endometriosis, an inflammatory disease that affects 1 in 10 women.
-However, even if there is no definitive treatment, endometriosis can be alleviated by a number of factors, including diet.
+At present, there is no cure for endometriosis, an inflammatory disease that affects 1 in 10 women.
+But even if there is no definitive cure, endometriosis can nevertheless be relieved by a number of factors, including diet.
 An anti-inflammatory diet can modulate the hormonal terrain and thus stabilize the lesions and symptoms of this pathology.

 Nutrition to relieve endometriosis :